WellthCare

 2. Use Preventive-First Benefits (Like WellthCare) Before You Depart

-Smart travelers use their available benefits before they leave.
-If your employer offers a program like WellthCare, you can take advantage of $0-co-pay preventive care-physicals, labs, screenings, and vaccinations-at home, before your trip.
-This eliminates the need to seek routine care abroad.
+The smartest thing you can do is use your benefits before you go.
+If your employer offers a program like WellthCare, you can take advantage of $0-co-pay preventive care—physicals, labs, screenings, and vaccinations—at home, before your trip.
+WellthCare is the first benefit system that pays you back for every preventive action, with $0 co-pay care, instant store rewards, and automatic retirement contributions, all as a zero-disruption addition to your existing coverage.
+That eliminates the need to seek routine care abroad.
 With WellthCare, you also earn WellthCare Store dollars and automatic pension contributions simply by completing these preventive actions.
-Key actions to take before traveling:
+Here's what to do before you pack:

 • Complete your personalized Plan of Care (including annual physical, blood work, and age-appropriate screenings) 4-6 weeks before departure.